orhannurkan/Flask_server_in_Jupyter/README.md

 response.text
 ```

 If you want to run Jupyter notebook file in terminal, you can.

+(just you should install ipython library : pip install ipython)

 - in terminal run this code : ipython
 - then to run your Jupyter notebook file use this code : %run server.ipynb
 - it runs like a python file(.py) and waits for requests.